bitey-mouse/voter-lines/README.md

 </p>

 ## Why bother?
-To allow users to get a real-time view of wait times at all the polling locations they are allowed to cast a ballot.
+Users receive a real-time view of wait times at all the polling locations they are allowed to cast a ballot.
 While extensive delays at the polls are disruptive to the average citizen in any election, for 2020, we need to avoid crowded venues to hinder the spread of COVID-19.
 This app saves lives!

 # Under Construction!
 Working for Election 2020
 I am diligently working on this project and plan for it to be ready for 2020 US General election in November.
 If you are interested in helping, please reach out!